-The Museum of Natural History depends on the contributions of our volunteers.
-Elementary education programs, gallery programs and special events like March Break are only possible with the help of volunteers.
-If you are looking for career development, teaching opportunities, museum experience or interaction with people, then join our team of volunteers.
+The Museum of Natural History depends on our volunteers.
+Education programs, gallery programs and special events are only possible with the help of volunteers.
+If you are looking for museum experience, teaching opportunities, or interaction with people, then join our team of volunteers!

 - Gain experience working in public speaking and museum interpretation.

 - Opportunities to learn more about Nova Scotia’s natural and cultural history.

 - Invitations to exhibition openings, special lectures, and activities.

 How do you apply?

 For more information and to request a volunteer application, please email email@example.com